 “I remember getting asked why I wanted to do this and why I want to keep it even if it’s going to ruin his life,” Rosalie recounted.
 “And again going back and forth, I want it.
 He did not.”

-Then Rosalie’s boyfriend got angry and things got very scary for her.
+Then Rosalie’s boyfriend got angry, and things got very scary for her.
 The two were driving together alone—unbeknownst to Rosalie’s friends—when her boyfriend snapped and abruptly pulled into a hospital parking lot.
-Rosalie’s boyfriend had a criminal record and she’s been a victim of domestic abuse before, so this situation was especially harrowing for Rosalie.
-She was “terrified” and felt coerced into taking the drugs.
+Rosalie’s boyfriend had a criminal record, and she’s been a victim of domestic abuse before, so this situation was especially harrowing for Rosalie.
+She was “terrified” and felt her only route to safety was to take the drugs and attempt to vomit them when she could escape.

-Despite her best efforts to later vomit up the drugs and save her baby, when Rosalie saw blood, she knew her chances of saving her baby were slim.
+Despite her best efforts, Rosalie could not expel the drugs.
+When Rosalie saw blood, she knew her chances of saving her baby were slim.
 Abortion drugs killed Rosalie’s child.

 “If the Biden FDA had not removed in-person dispensing, my then-boyfriend would not have been able to obtain abortion drugs and pressure me to take them against my will,” Rosalie said.